swat-sccs/Sharples-Chrome-Extension/README.md

 ## Contributors: ##

-- Written by Alex Le, Class of 2024
+- Written and Designed by Alex Le, Class of 2024
-- Designed by Ark Lu, Class of 2024
+- Co-designed by Ark Lu, Class of 2024

 Gets and parses a JSON file from Swarthmore and nicely formats it into a little popup chrome extension.
 You can find the